La Liga Argentina de Básquet: Competition format

-La Liga Argentina consists of 28 teams, which are divided into four Divisions: North Center North, South, and Center South, with 7 teams per zone.
-The competition format is similar to that of Liga A, with a regular season divided into two stages.
-In the first stage, teams from the same division compete in a double round-robin format, with standings determined by a points system.
-Teams from the Center North and South Divisions will play two extra inter-zone matches.
+La Liga Argentina consists of 34 teams, which are divided into two conferences, "norte" and "sur", with 17 teams per zone.
+The competition format is similar to that of Liga Nacional, with a regular season divided into two stages.
+In the first stage, teams from the same division compete in a double round-robin tournament format, with standings determined by a points system.